Abhijeeth7/Startup-Marketplace-Intelligence-Analytics/README.md

-# 🚀 Startup Marketplace Intelligence Analytics

-## 🧠 Overview
-This project analyzes startup marketplace data from TrustMRR to identify high-performing startups, uncover revenue trends, and highlight investment opportunities using a data-driven approach.

----

-## 🎯 Objectives
-- Identify top-performing startups
-- Analyze revenue patterns across categories
-- Evaluate business model effectiveness
-- Build a Top 50 investment strategy

----

-## 🗂️ Data Source
-**Primary Source:**
-- TrustMRR API
-  - `/api/v1/startups`
-  - `/api/v1/startups/{slug}`

-**Data Includes:**
-- Revenue (Last 30 days, MRR, Total)
-- Growth metrics
-- Category & business model
-- Customer & subscription data
-- Traffic & ranking signals

----

-## ⚙️ Data Pipeline

-### 🔹 Data Extraction
-- Pulled paginated data from API
-- Combined list + detailed endpoints

-### 🔹 Data Cleaning
-- Null category → "Unknown"
-- Standardized country codes
-- Removed invalid dates (1900 issue)
-- Handled missing revenue values
-- Converted cents → USD

-### 🔹 Feature Engineering
-- `primary_revenue` (fallback logic)
-- `revenue_status` (Valid / Suspicious)
-- `growth_category`
-- `business_model`
-- `subscription_bucket`
-- `score` (ranking metric)

-### 🔹 SQL Layer
-- Stored cleaned data in SQLite
-- Enabled structured queries for analysis

----

-## 📊 Power BI Dashboard

-### 📄 Page 1: Top 50 Strategy
-- KPI Cards: Total Startups, Avg Revenue
-- Category-wise revenue
-- Category-wise startup count
-- Ranked startup table

-👉 **Goal:** Identify top-performing products

----

-### 📄 Page 2: Opportunity Analysis
-- Scatter Plot (Valuation vs Revenue vs Growth)
-- Business model distribution
-- High-growth startups

-👉 **Goal:** Identify investment opportunities

----

-### 📄 Page 3: Market Insights
-- Revenue tier segmentation
-- Category-wise total revenue
-- Revenue validity distribution
-- Subscription maturity

-👉 **Goal:** Understand market structure

----

-## 🎨 Design
-- Theme: Purple Merit UI
-- Accent Color: `#5B21B6`
-- Clean, card-based layout

----

-## 🧠 Key Insights
-- E-commerce & Marketplace dominate revenue
-- Subscription models scale better
-- Many startups lack verified revenue
-- AI & SaaS show strong growth potential
-- Several startups have low or zero active users

----

-## ⚠️ Limitations
-- Some revenue data may be outdated
-- Missing fields for certain startups
-- Acquire.com not included (JS-heavy scraping)

----

-## 🚀 Future Improvements
-- Real-time data pipeline
-- Selenium-based scraping for dynamic sites
-- ML-based scoring model
-- Automated refresh system

----

-## 🏁 Conclusion
-This project demonstrates:
-- End-to-end data pipeline development
-- Data cleaning & feature engineering
-- SQL + Power BI integration
-- Business-driven insights for decision making
+This README is designed to showcase your expertise as a Python & Data professional with a focus on AI/ML and NLP solutions.
+It highlights the end-to-end technical journey from complex API scraping to a high-impact executive dashboard.

+🚀 Startup Marketplace Intelligence Analytics
+🧠 Project Overview
+This project delivers a comprehensive analysis of startup marketplace data from TrustMRR to identify high-performing ventures, uncover revenue trends, and pinpoint investment opportunities through a rigorous, data-driven framework.

+⚙️ Technical Stack
+Language: Python (Data Extraction, Cleaning, & Engineering)

+API Scraping: TrustMRR API (Paginated & Detailed Endpoints)

+Database: SQLite (Structured SQL Layer)

+Visualization: Power BI (Desktop & Power BI Service for cloud hosting)

+Portability: Microsoft Excel

+🏗️ Data Pipeline & Architecture
+🔹 Advanced API Scraping & Extraction
+The backbone of this project is a custom Python pipeline designed to handle complex data retrieval:

+Paginated Extraction: Automated pulling of large datasets from the /api/v1/startups endpoint.

+Deep-Dive Retrieval: Correlating list data with specific /api/v1/startups/{slug} detailed endpoints to ensure a 360-degree view of every startup.

+🔹 Data Engineering & Cleaning
+Using Python, the raw JSON data was transformed into a query-ready format:

+Standardization: Converted currency from cents to USD and normalized country codes.

+Anomaly Handling: Resolved "1900 date issues" and standardized missing category fields to "Unknown."

+Feature Engineering: Developed ranking metrics (score), growth_category tags, and subscription_bucket segments to drive deeper insights.

+🔹 SQL & Excel Layer
+SQLite: Cleaned data is stored in a structured SQLite database to enable fast, relational queries.

+Excel: Exportable datasets were generated to ensure stakeholders have offline access to the processed intelligence.

+📊 Power BI Intelligence Suite
+The insights are visualized across a multi-page dashboard, published to the Power BI Service for seamless executive access.

+📄 Page 1: Top 50 Strategy: Focuses on high-performing products using KPI cards and ranked revenue tables.

+📄 Page 2: Opportunity Analysis: Uses scatter plots (Valuation vs. Revenue vs. Growth) to identify "under-the-radar" investment targets.

+📄 Page 3: Market Insights: Segments the market by revenue tiers and subscription maturity to reveal underlying ecosystem structures.

+🧠 Key Business Insights
+Scale: Subscription-based models demonstrate significantly better scalability than one-time transaction models.

+Growth: AI and SaaS sectors show the highest potential for exponential growth.

+Verification: A substantial portion of startups lack verified revenue, highlighting the need for the revenue_status validation logic built into the pipeline.

+🏁 Conclusion
+This project demonstrates a full-cycle data engineering and analytics capability:

+Extraction: Handling complex, paginated API scraping with Python.

+Transformation: Sophisticated cleaning and feature engineering.

+Integration: Linking SQL, Excel, and Power BI into a unified intelligence engine.

+Deployment: Publishing to Power BI Service to drive real-world business decision-making.